 „Show your light!“

 Yoga, Meditation und Schreiben sind meine täglichen Begleiter.
 Psychologie und Spiritualität interessieren mich brennend.
-Aktuell versuche ich Altes loszulassen und mich viel Neues zu trauen.
-Verlasse die Komfortzone und möchte euch auch dazu ermutigen das auch zu tun.
+Aktuell versuche ich Altes loszulassen und mich Neues zu trauen, verlasse die Komfortzone und möchte euch dazu ermutigen das auch zu tun.